International Management Institute, Bhubaneswar: Student life

 The college has various student run committees and clubs under the guidance of faculties, including Placement Committee, Media and PR Committee, Branding Committee and Cultural Committee.
 The clubs are Prayas club (CSR Club), Fintellects (Finance Club), Cynosure (Operation Club), Insignia (HR club), Colosseum (Marketing Club), Vishleshan (Analytics) Club, Literary Club, Public Policy Club and EBSB Club.

 Infrastructure

-The campus is spread across 16 acres and is a fully residential campus located in Gothapatna in the fringes of Bhubaneswar with large classrooms, in house gym and various facilities are provided to the students.
-The library is over 2 floors and is spread across 6000 sq ft., Beside it features over 14,000 periodicals and 9450 books.
+The campus is spread across 16 acres and is a fully residential campus located in Gothapatna in the fringes of Bhubaneswar with large classrooms, in house as well as open gym, and various other facilities are provided to the students.
+The library is over 2 floors and is spread across 6000 sq ft.
+Beside it features over 14,000 periodicals, 13900 books and 21000 ebooks.
 The campus has separate canteens to cater to the needs of students and MDP participants along with staff and faculty members.